belbio/bel_api/make_docs/sphinx/source/index.rst

    :maxdepth: 1
    :caption: Contents:

+   install
    API Reference (Swagger) <http://apidocs.bel.bio/openapi/index.html>
+   link_contributing
+   link_conduct
+   devops
+   dependencies
    glossary
-   requirements
    related
-   link_contributing
-   link_conduct

 Background
 -------------

 `BEL.bio`_ is a clean build of a BEL_ platform using Python 3.6+ and Docker to increase ease of community use and deployment.
 Some major enhancements are:

 - Supports multiple versions of BEL at the same time
 - Improved syntactic and semantic validation over OpenBEL API